StefanSchroeder/Golang-Regex-Tutorial/01-chapter1.markdown

 	}

 *Compile* is the heart of the regexp-package.
 Every regular expression must be prepared with it before use.
+That's not exactly true, though.
+Alternatively you may use the *MustCompile*-function which behaves almost like Compile, but it throws a panic, if the regular expression cannot be compiled.

 The *Compile*-function returns in its second argument an error value.
 In this tutorial I will usually discard it, because of course all my regexes are perfect ;-).
 You might get away with that if your regexps are literals, but if the regexp is derived from input at runtime you definitely want to check the error value.